Two point functions and quantum fields in the anti-de Sitter universe: The Poincar e patch

 Eq. (\ref{7}) implies that

-This equation tells us that the Lorentzian geometry of the leaves is coherent with that of the AdS ambient space i.e. the causal ordering in any hyperplane $\Pi_u$ can be understood equivalently either in the Minkowskian sense of $\Pi_u$ or in the sense of the ambient AdS universe.
-The manifold $AdS_M$ is strongly causal; the price to pay is that it is geodesically incomplete.
+This equation shows that the Lorentzian geometry of the leaves is consistent with that of the ambient AdS space; that is, the causal ordering within any hyperplane $\Pi_u$ can be understood either in the Minkowskian sense of $\Pi_u$ or in the context of the ambient AdS spacetime.
+The manifold $AdS_M$ is strongly causal, though this comes at the cost of geodesic incompleteness.

 The second crucial property is that the the complex leaves $\Pi_u^{(c)}$ contain copies of the Minkowsian tubes

 which are (respectively) contained in the ambient AdS tubes $\ZZ_\pm$.